Oklahoma Car Accident Attorneys

 What Should I Do after a Car Accident in Oklahoma?

 Your first concern after an auto accident should be your health and the health of others who were involved.
 If any injuries have resulted from the incident, call an ambulance right away.
-Also, dial the police.
-Once you have been administered the appropriate medical treatment (if necessary) and officers have arrived at the scene, you should proceed with the following actions:
+Also, call the police, as a police report will be important in proving liability.
+Once you have been given the appropriate medical treatment (if necessary) and officers have arrived at the scene, you should proceed with the following actions:

 - Collect the contact, license, and insurance information from all involved motorists.

 - Identify and approach any witnesses.
-Get their information and write down their account of what occurred.
+Get their contact information and write down their accounts of what occurred.

 - Inform the police if any involved driver seemed distracted and/or under the influence of alcohol or drugs at the time of the accident.